thephpleague/csv/docs/9.0/reader/record-mapping.md

 }
 ```

-In the following sections we will explain the conversion and how you can control which field
+In the following sections we will explain the conversion and how it can be configured.
-can be converter and how the conversion can be configured.

 ## Pre-requisite

-The deserialization mechanism used works mainly with DTO or objects which can be built
+The deserialization mechanism works mainly with DTO or objects which can be built
-without too many logics.
+without complex logic.

-<p class="message-notice">The mechanism relies heavily on PHP's <code>Reflection</code>
+<p class="message-notice">The mechanism relies on PHP's <code>Reflection</code>
-features and does not use the class constructor to perform the conversion.
+features.
+It does not use the class constructor to perform the conversion.
-This means that if the targeted object contains too much logic in its constructor,
+This means that if the targeted object contains additional logic in its constructor,
-the mechanism may either fail or produced unwanted results.</p>
+the mechanism may either fail or produced unexpected results.</p>

 To work as intended the mechanism expects the following:

-- the name of the class the array will be deserialized in;
+- A target class where the array will be deserialized in;
-- information on how to convert cell value into object properties using dedicated attributes;
+- informations on how to convert cell value into object properties using dedicated attributes;

 As an example if we assume we have the following CSV document: